An itemised funeral quote: hands sorting funeral paperwork in a folder

 Mortuary care: $200 to $680.
 Preparation and holding of the deceased before the funeral or cremation.
 At the time of our research (June 2026), some providers charged as low as around $50 (Willed), while others charged considerably more where combined preparation and holding was involved (one example listed around $2,950).

 Storage: $150 to $420 flat, or $22 to $88 per day.
 If the funeral is delayed beyond the standard window (coroner involvement, interstate relatives, religious requirements), daily storage fees apply.
-At the time of our research (June 2026), some providers (such as Salvos Funerals) advertised the first week of storage at no charge; this varies by provider.
+At the time of our research (June 2026), some providers (including Salvos Funerals) advertised the first week of storage at no charge; this varies by provider.

 Layer 4: Ceremony add-ons